waggle-sensor/summer2020/liu/liuDailyBlog.md

   * ROS 1.0 Melodic
   * ...

-**demos on the image/LiDAR point cloud processing**
+**Demos on the image/LiDAR point cloud processing**
-* Four demos:
+* four demos:
-  * Object detection on USB camera
+  * object detection on USB camera
   * LiDAR point cloud capturing and viewing
   * LiDAR point cloud segmentation
-  * Calibration of LiDAR and camera
+  * calibration of LiDAR and camera

 **Report Link:** https://docs.google.com/document/d/14qHXLcrpSZkLaF3EGXZMHhy75IStIEFUl-iIESRkvUw/edit?usp=sharing

 #### To Do List:
+* solve the sychronization issue of message from Velodyne LiDAR
+* get the calibration result of LiDAR point cloud and camera image
+* try more state-of-the-art works on LiDAR/Camera data processing to understand the system requirements